ygidtu/pysashimi/README.md

                                   times for joyplot in R

   --barcode PATH                  Path to barcode list file,  At list  three
-                                  columns were required, 1st The alias of bam file; 2nd the barcode; 3rd The group label
+                                  columns were required, 1st The name of bam file; 2nd the barcode; 3rd The group label

   --barcode-tag TEXT              The default cell barcode tag label
   --reads [All|R1|R2]             Whether filter R1 or R2
   --show-side                     Whether to draw additional side plot,
-  --show-side                     Whether to draw additional side plot,
   --side-strand [All|+|-]         which strand kept for side plot, default use
                                   all

+  --show-id                       which show gene id or gene name -S, --strand-specific           only show transcripts and reads of input
+                                  region

+  --sc-atac                       Whether input file is fragments of scATAC-
+                                  seq

   -h, --help                      Show this message and exit.
 ```